arthurkushman/faultol/README.md

 ```bash
 FAULTOL_AMQP_LIFETIME=300
 ```
-if it set to 0 or not set at all consumer will be running forever.
+if it has been set to 0 or not set at all consumer will be running forever.

 ### Message structure